fboucquez/symbol-bootstrap/docs/healthCheck.md

 OPTIONS
   -h, --help           It shows the help of this command.
-  -t, --target=target  [default: target] the target folder
+  -t, --target=target  [default: target] The target folder where the symbol-bootstrap network is generated

+DESCRIPTION
+  - if the docker containers are running.
+  - if the services' exposed ports are listening.
+  - if the rest gateways' /node/health are OK.

+  The health check process handles 'repeat' and custom 'openPort' services.

 EXAMPLE
   $ symbol-bootstrap healthCheck